 3 Popular Christian Healthcare Ministries

 There are a few Christian health care sharing ministries that are the most popular.
-Below I'll cover some of the pertinent details of each one so you can get an idea which would be best for your situation.
+Below I'll cover some of the most important details of each one so you can get an idea which one is best for your situation.

-Another popular Christian healthcare ministry is Medishare.
-Much the same as Samaritan Ministries, you purchase shares every month that help pay for the medical bills of members in need for that month.
+One popular Christian healthcare ministry is Medishare.
+With MediShare, you purchase shares every month that help pay for the medical bills of members in need for that month.
 If you are the one in need, the shares of the other members will pay for your medical bills.

 Here's a description straight from the Medishare website: “Each month, your monthly share is matched with another’s eligible medical bills.
 Through a secure online portal, Christian Care Ministry publishes the bills eligible for sharing and coordinates the direct sharing of medical costs between members.
 You will know every month whose bills you are paying, and when you have eligible bills, your fellow believers will be sharing those and praying for you.”

-Medishare is based on the concept of like minded people willing to bear each others burdens and adhere to a certain type of lifestyle.
+Medishare is based on the concept of like minded people willing to bear each others burdens and adhere to a particular lifestyle.
 To be eligible to join Medishare, there are several Christian ideals you have to agree to in order to be covered, such as:

 - You cannot be a user of illegal drugs.